Kawasaki Ninja ZX-9R: ZX9R (B1-B4) 1994-97

 The influence of the ZX-7 on the ZX-9R’s development can most clearly be seen in the first generation bikes.
 The chassis is a similar perimeter frame design, manufactured from pressed and cast aluminum sections welded together.
-The ZX-9 received a slightly less aggressive rake angle and longer wheelbase in an effort to maintain high speed stability.
-One difference with the ZX-9R chassis is the use of aluminum instead of steel for the subframe.
+One difference is that the B model ZX-9R has a bolt on engine support subframe section.
+Other differences include a slightly less aggressive rake angle and longer wheelbase in an effort to maintain high speed stability.

 The engine in the ZX-9 shares many design features with the ZX-7 as well.
-To achieve a 900cc displacement, bore and stroke were increased to 73mm x 53.7mm respectively.
+To achieve a 900cc displacement, the bore and stroke were increased to 73mm x 53.7mm respectively.
 To account for the longer stroke, the cylinder block was lengthened, resulting in a taller overall engine package.
 The crankshaft and crankcases were strengthened to deal with the heavier rotating mass and higher power output of the 900cc engine.
 Valve actuation is via rocker-arm style cam followers, with the camshaft drive chain situated on the right side of the engine.
 Fueling is accomplished via 4x 40mm Kehin CVKD constant velocity carburetors.
 The compression ratio is 11.5:1 and the redline is at 12,000 rpm.
 Intake air is fed by dual ram-air intakes on the front of the bike, under the single headlight, via ducts passing back and over the frame beams near the steering head.
 The end product was an engine that produced 139 horsepower at 10,500 rpm, 17 more than the 1994 CBR900RR Fireblade.
 For the 1994 and 1995 model years, ZX-9R's sold in the United Kingdom were limited to 125 horsepower due to a manufacturers gentleman's agreement at the time.